The True Cost of Dying in the UK in 2026

 Funeral costs in detail

-The UK average for a direct cremation was £1,647 in the most recent SunLife Cost of Dying Report.
+The UK average for a direct cremation is £1,628 in the SunLife Cost of Dying Report 2026, and the national providers publish prices from around £1,095.
 With a direct cremation, there is no service at the crematorium.
-The body is collected, cremated, and the ashes are returned.
-It is a dignified option, and there is nothing to stop you holding a separate memorial service at a later date, in a garden, a church hall, or anywhere that meant something to the person.
+The person is collected, cremated, and their ashes returned to you.
+It is a dignified option, and there is nothing to stop you holding a separate memorial service at a later date, in a garden, a church hall, or anywhere that meant something to them.
 See our guide to free and low-cost funeral options for more ways to reduce costs.

 Cremation with a service: £3,000-£6,500

-The UK average is £4,184.
+The UK average for a traditional attended cremation is £4,200.
 This typically includes the funeral director's fees, use of the chapel of rest, a coffin, a hearse, and the cremation fee.
 It may or may not include flowers, an order of service, a celebrant or minister, and refreshments after.
 Always ask for a fully itemised quote so you know exactly what is included.

-The UK average is £5,423.
+The UK average for a traditional attended burial is £5,440.
 Burial is more expensive than cremation because of grave plot fees, grave digging, and ongoing memorial costs.
 Plot prices vary enormously: a new grave in a municipal cemetery might cost £500-£1,500 in a rural area.
 In inner London, the same plot can cost £5,000-£10,000 or more.
 Some local authorities have waiting lists for new burials.

-In England, each certified copy of a death certificate costs £12.50.
-In Wales the fee is £11, and in Scotland the fee is £15 for an extract from National Records of Scotland.
+In England and Wales, each certified copy of a death certificate costs £12.50.
+In Scotland the fee for an extract is set by the council and is usually £10 to £15.
 Most families need at least five: one each for the main bank account, any additional savings or investment accounts, the pension provider, the mortgage lender or insurer, and one spare.
 Ordering them all at registration is cheaper and faster than ordering them individually later through the General Register Office.
 Our death certificate guide explains how many copies you need and why.

 Headstone and memorial: £800-£3,000